Lyushen/CloudExam/resources/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Much AWS services provide a way to extend an on-premises architecture to the AWS Cloud?
+### Which AWS services provide a way to extend an on-premises architecture to the AWS Cloud?
 (Select TWO)

 - [ ] Amazon EBS.
 - [x] AWS Direct Connect.